 Connect with the team virtually through Digital Dining event series!
-RSVP on Facebook.
-The first opportunity to join in the fun is June 11th at 6:30 pm.
+RSVP here .
+The next opportunity to join in the fun is August 13th at 6:30 pm.
 When you RSVP, you will receive a link to participate.

 Help us support the plant-based restaurants that have supported us!